Robert Smirke (architect): Career

-The rapid rise of Smirke was due to political patronage.
+The rapid rise of Smirke was due to a combination of his great ability with significant political patronage.
 He was a Tory at a time when this party was in the ascendant.
-His friends at the Royal Academy, such as Sir Thomas Lawrence, George Dance, Benjamin West and Joseph Farington, were able to introduce him to patrons such as: The 1st Marquess of Abercorn; The 1st Viscount Melville; Sir George Beaumont, 7th Baronet; The 4th Earl of Aberdeen; The 3rd Marquess of Hertford; The 3rd Earl Bathurst; John 'Mad Jack' Fuller, and The 2nd Earl of Lonsdale.
+His friends at the Royal Academy, such as Sir Thomas Lawrence, George Dance, Benjamin West and Joseph Farington, were able to introduce him to patrons such as: the 1st Marquess of Abercorn; the 1st Viscount Melville; Sir George Beaumont, 7th Baronet; the 4th Earl of Aberdeen; the 3rd Marquess of Hertford; the 3rd Earl Bathurst; John 'Mad Jack' Fuller; and the 2nd Earl of Lonsdale.
 These politicians and aristocrats ensured his rapid advancement and several were to commission buildings from Smirke themselves.
 Thomas Leverton Donaldson described Smirke as able to please "Men whom it was proverbially impossible to please".
-His patron at Lowther Castle, The 1st Earl of Lonsdale, said he was "ingenious, modest and gentlemanly in his manners".
+His patron at Lowther Castle, the 1st Earl of Lonsdale, said he was "ingenious, modest and gentlemanly in his manners".

 Style

 Classicism

 Smirke's first major work, the rebuilt Covent Garden Theatre, was the first Greek Doric building in London.
 John Summerson described the design as demonstrating "how a plain mass of building could be endowed with a sense of gravity by comparatively simple means".
 During the early part of his career Smirke was, along with William Wilkins, the leading figure in the Greek Revival in England.
-At the General Post Office in London in the mid-1820s he was still using the giant order of columns with a certain restraint, but by the time he came to design the main front of the British Museum, probably not planned until the 1830s, all such moderation was gone and he used it lavishly, wrapping an imposing colonnade around whole facade.
+At the General Post Office in London in the mid-1820s he was still using the giant order of columns with a certain restraint, but by the time he came to design the main front of the British Museum, probably not planned until the 1830s, all such moderation was gone and he used it lavishly, wrapping an imposing colonnade around whole façade.